Michael P. Grace II: John Murray Anderson's Almanac

-Concert producer
+Concert productions

+In 1953, the Buffalo Philharmonic Orchestra, with Alfonso D'Artega as conductor, performed the musical composition co-written by Grace, Helmy Kresa, and Maestro D'Artega, in the Summer Pops Concert at Kleinhans Music Hall in Buffalo, New York.
+The composition, titled Space Taxi Selections, was described by the Buffalo Courier-Express as "musical impressionism with a jive tempo".
+The newspaper also reported how the selections "brought a burst of applause from the audience".

 In 1957, Grace and Chris F. Anderson presented Jazz Under the Stars at the Wollman Memorial Theatre in New York City's Central Park.
 It was produced by Grace in association with Monte Kay and Pete Kameron.
 Kay and Kameron would later go on to create FM Records.
 The show starred Billie Holiday, the Jerry Mulligan Quartet, Dinah Washington, Buddy Rich, Stan Getz, and Jo Jones.
 Commentary was provided by Al "Jazzbo" Collins and Sean Shepherd.

 Composer and lyricist

 Grace, along with having created some of the music and lyrics to his Broadway production, had written a variety of copyrighted songs for the recording industry as well.
 He wrote/co-wrote the music for Teeny, Weeny Martini (1953) and Cradled in the Arms of Love (1953) with Sammy Gallup and Helmy Kresa.
 He and John Rox, a fellow lyricist and composer from the Almanac show, wrote Let a Little Time Go By (1954).
 He also did musical collaborations with Clay Boland and Alfonso D'Artega.
 (See Discography below).